 Since this city was the capital of Iran at the time of the nation’s transition to modernity, you may observe the traces of this change and its impact on the lives of Iranians in Tehran city better than anywhere else.

-The good news is that Velenjak valley is located in an urban area, where you may park your car, get on the gondola lift, get off in Tochal Complex and start skiing.
+Tochal Mountain and Ski Resort are located in the north of Tehran.
+A gondola lift connects Velenjak valley to the main ridge at 3740 meters.
+The good news is that Velenjak Valley is in an urban area, where you may park your car, get on the gondola lift, get off in Tochal Complex, and start skiing.

 Along with the ski resort, Tochal Complex also features a hotel with a coffee shop, a restaurant, etc. The complex is open to the public in winter.